December 5th, 2018

 When you think winter, sunscreen probably isn’t the first thing that comes to mind, but just because it’s cold and cloudy out doesn’t mean you can skimp on the sunscreen.
 The sun’s rays are just as dangerous in the winter as they are in the summer — sometimes even worse, depending on where you live.
-This is especially true in areas where snow is common, as sun reflecting off snow can be just as intense as sun reflecting off the sand on a tropical beach.
+This is especially true in areas where snow is common, as the sun reflecting off snow can be just as intense as the sun reflecting off the sand on a tropical beach.

 We recommend applying a broad-spectrum sunscreen liberally to your face, hands, and any other exposed skin at least 30 minutes before going outside.
 And as always, don’t forget to reapply if you plan to be outside for a long time.